D-instanton, threshold corrections, and topological string: Introduction

 where $\mathcal{W}$ is the square of the Weyl superfield of $\mathcal{N}=2$ supergravity multiplet.
 The open string version of the conjecture that the open string topological partition function with h holes computes the F-term of the form

 where $W$ is the chiral superfield for the gauge field strength, was confirmed in type I string theory \cite{Antoniadis:2005sd}.
-In particular, at the one-loop level $h=2,$ the open topological partition function is conjectured to compute the threshold correction to the gauge coupling\footnote{In the context of heterotic string compactifications with the standard embedding \cite{Candelas:1985en}, it was proven in \cite{Antoniadis:1992rq,Antoniadis:1992sa,Kaplunovsky:1995jw} that the closed topological partition function computes the difference in gauge threshold corrections.} and the one-loop partition function is written as
+In particular, at the one-loop level $h=2,$ the open topological partition function is conjectured to compute the threshold correction to the gauge coupling\footnote{In the context of $E_8\times E_8$ heterotic string compactifications with the standard embedding \cite{Candelas:1985en}, it was proven in \cite{Antoniadis:1992rq,Antoniadis:1992sa,Kaplunovsky:1995jw} that the closed topological partition function computes the difference between the gauge threshold corrections to $E_6$ and $E_8$ gauge groups.} and the one-loop partition function is written as

 which is the moduli integral of the new supersymmetric index defined by \cite{Cecotti:1992qh}, which we will call the CFIV index.
 Although it is conceivable that the open string version of the BCOV conjecture should hold in all type II compactifications on orientifolds of Calabi-Yau manifolds, this is not yet confirmed.